an-sh/chat-service/README.md

 If `enableRoomsManagement` options is enabled users can create rooms via `roomCreate` command.
 The creator of a room will be it's owner and can also delete it via `roomDelete` command.

+Before hooks can be used to implement additional permissions systems.

 ### Reliable messaging and history synchronisation